-Is the most important page on this website the very blog article you are currently reading?
+Is the most important page on this website the blog article you just wrote?
 What is the most important page on a website?
 What type of pages are we comparing when analyzing which is most important?

 Here is a list showing a variety of website pages which you might put on your website:

 - Landing page

 - Product page

 - Table of contents page

 - Guestbook page

 - The website page with the most inbound links

 - The website page with the most ranking keywords